rdempsey/weight-tracker/README.md

 * Add a randomly pulled inspiration to the homepage
 * Add a predictive model for weight
 * Add a resource section
+* Add satiety to the food journal: level of hunger before/after eating